What is QoS in Networking?

 QoS is also becoming increasingly important as the Internet of Things (IoT) continues to come to maturity.
 For example, in the manufacturing sector, machines now leverage networks to provide real-time status updates on any potential issues.
-Therefore, any delay in identifying the problem could cause highly costly mistakes.
+Therefore, any delay in feedback could cause highly costly mistakes in IoT networking.
 QoS enables the data stream to take priority in the network and ensures that the information flows as quickly as possible.

 Cities are now filled with smart sensors that are vital to running large-scale IoT projects such as smart buildings.
 The data collected and analyzed, such as humidity and temperature data, is often highly time-sensitive and needs to be identified, marked, and queued appropriately.

 What Techniques and Best Practices Are Involved in QoS?

 There are several techniques that businesses can use to guarantee the high performance of their most critical applications.
 These include:

 - Prioritization of delay-sensitive VoIP traffic via routers and switches: Many enterprise networks can become overly congested, which sees routers and switches start dropping packets as they come in and out faster than they can be processed.
 As a result, streaming applications suffer.
 Prioritization enables traffic to be classified and receive different priorities depending on its type and destination.
 This is particularly useful in a situation of high congestion, as packets with higher priority can be sent ahead of other traffic.